earthhologenome/EHI_bioinformatics/docs/update_singlem.md

 # Guide for updating SingleM values in AirTable
 Raphael Eisenhofer 2024/06

+### Intro
+Use this guide if you want to update SingleM and the associated metapackages.

+SingleM outputs and stats are stored on ERDA:
+`/EarthHologenomeInitiative/Data/SMF/`

 ### First, create a new conda environment with the latest version of SingleM
 ```
 mamba create --prefix /projects/ehi/data/SMF/conda/singlem_0.18.0 singlem=0.18.0